2015 Annual Report

 The same trend is happening with private ownership of exotics.
 Gradually more and more people are realizing that this simply leads to widespread abuse of these animals.
 The best evidence of this is the accelerating trend in state laws.
 Just since 2005 nine more states have passed some level of ban.
 Internationally 40 countries have banned or restricted the utilization of big cats in circuses.
 It is time for the U.S. & South Africa to do the same!

-We invited our on site guests to call their Senators and Representatives asking them to support the Big Cats and Public Safety Act this year.
+We invited our on site guests to call their Senators and Representatives asking them to support the Big Cats and Public Safety Act this year, resulting in 1,100 calls made from guests at Big Cat Rescue and many more that they made from home afterward.

-Through our CatLaws.com site, powered by Voter Voice, 10,940 of our 77,077 supporters sent 69,615 messages to 886 recipients.
 While we wish that more than 14% of animal lovers on our mailing list would take the time to speak up for the animals, the ones who did were awesome.
-The 3 most popular letters sent were these:

 Some of the wins from these campaigns were:

-1. 123 Senators and Representatives joined the 3 bill sponsors by co sponsoring the Big Cats and Public Safety Act (HR1998 & S1381)
+1. 46 Representatives joined the 2 bill sponsors by co sponsoring the Big Cat Public Safety Act (HR3546)

 The most vivid example is our having gotten owners of over 200 malls to agree not to allow cub petting exhibits, saving all those cubs from a miserable life on the road and being sleep deprived as they are handled or restrained for photo opportunities hour after hour.
 You can make ending big cat abuse part of the legacy of your life with just a few emails each year.